llord1/llord1.github.io/07c-PoliceSurvey.md

 *10. Please indicate how often you encounter each of the following languages during typical civilian interactions.
 This question requires one response per row.*

 English

 Saint Lucian Creole (Kwéyòl, Patois, Patwa)

 French

 Guadeloupean Creole

 Haitian Creole

 Spanish

 Portuguese (or any Romance language not mentioned)

 Papiamento

 Amerindian (including Arawakan, Cariban, etc.)

 Arabic (or any Afro-Asiatic language not mentioned)

 Dutch (including Afrikaans)

 Hindi (or any Indo-Iranian/ Dravidian language not mentioned)

 *(Continued)10.
 Please indicate how often you encounter each of the following languages during typical civilian interactions.
 This question requires one response per row.*

 German (or any West Germanic language not mentioned)

 Greek (or any Hellenic/ Armenian/ Albanian language not mentioned)

 Indonesian (or any Austronesian/ Austroasiatic/ Kra-Dai language not mentioned)

 Irish (or any Celtic language not mentioned)

 Japanese

 Korean

 Mandarin Chinese (or any Sino-Tibetan language not mentioned)

 Russian (Armenian or any Balto-Slavic language not mentioned)

 Swahili (or any Niger-Congo/ African language not mentioned)

 Swedish (or any North Germanic/ Uralic language not mentioned)

 Turkish (or any Turkic/ Altaic language not mentioned)

 Any form of sign language

-  Unrecognized language(s)
+Unrecognised language(s)

 {% include JB/setup %}